San Antonio police officer shot and wounded; parts of highway shut

-SAN ANTONIO, Texas (Reuters) - A San Antonio, Texas, police officer was shot and portions of busy Interstate 35 were closed northeast of downtown on Monday as police engaged in a standoff with an armed man in a motel.
+SAN ANTONIO, Texas, Sept 9 (Reuters) - A San Antonio, Texas, police officer was shot and portions of busy Interstate 35 were closed northeast of downtown on Monday as police engaged in a standoff with an armed man in a motel.

 San Antonio Police Chief William McManus said in a statement the officer was shot in the head and is expected to survive.